 Stan Lee and Jack Kirby were both turned away from the comics' version of the wedding, so the scene probably is an homage to that as well.

-This is done in both live-action, Michael Bay-directed Transformers films.
+This is done in the first two live-action, Michael Bay-directed Transformers films.
 In the first one, Armageddon is mentioned, which was also directed by Bay.
 Toys such as "Furby" and "My Little Pony" appear, which are manufactured by Hasbro, makers of the Transformers toys.
 In the second film, Sam draws on the walls of a dorm while in a trance.
 The first poster he scrawls on is that for Bad Boys II, also directed by Bay.

 In the third one, Wheelie is watching an episode of the orginal Star Trek, "Oh yeah I've seen this one, it's the one where Spock goes nuts."
 Sentinel Prime appear later in the film, voiced by , you guessed it, Leonard Nimoy.
 On the other hand, since Sentinel is the villain of the film, this can be excused as clever foreshadowing.